Andriy Shevchenko: Chelsea

 Shevchenko was handed his first start of the 2007–08 season against Blackburn Rovers at home to cover for the injured Didier Drogba, but the game finished goalless.
-His first goal of the season came three days later, equalising for Chelsea in a match against Rosenborg, which turned out to be José Mourinho's last game as manager of Chelsea.
+His first goal of the season came three days later, equalising for Chelsea in a match against Rosenborg, which turned out to be Mourinho's last game as manager of Chelsea.
 Throughout the season, Shevchenko was in and out of the starting line-up because of injuries and the appointment of Avram Grant following the departure of Mourinho.
 During the Christmas period, however, Shevchenko enjoyed a good run of form.
 He scored the first goal in Chelsea's 2–0 win over Sunderland, and he was named man of the match in Chelsea's 4–4 draw against Aston Villa at Stamford Bridge, scoring twice (including a stunning 25-yard shot into the top left hand corner) and assisting Alex to make the score 3–2 in Chelsea's favour.
 Shevchenko scored his last goal in the 2007–08 season in a 1–1 draw with Bolton Wanderers.
 He finished the season with five league goals in 17 games.
 Shevchenko also played a part in a pre-season match which was against his former team, Milan.

 Loan to AC Milan

 Shevchenko was not used very often in the starting line-up at Chelsea, and with the appointment of Luiz Felipe Scolari, he was deemed surplus to requirements.
 Due to this, Milan vice-president Adriano Galliani offered to take Shevchenko back to the San Siro and Shevchenko was loaned back to his old club for the 2008–09 season.

-Shevchenko's failed to score any league goals and only scored 2 goals in 26 appearances, starting only nine of those games.
+Shevchenko failed to score any league goals and only scored 2 goals in 26 appearances, starting only nine of those games.
 He returned to Chelsea for the final year of his four-year contract, where he was joined by his former Milan manager Carlo Ancelotti.